LiskArchive/lips/proposals/use_base32_encoding_of_long_hash_of_pubkey_plus_checksum_for_address.md

 #### Step 2: BCH checksum

 The checksum is computed using the [BCH](https://en.wikipedia.org/wiki/BCH_code) code proposed in [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki).
-In this section, we only provide example Javascript code that computes and validates the checksum correctly (based on the code from [bech32](https://github.com/sipa/bech32/blob/master/ref/javascript/bech32.js)).
+In this section, we only provide example JavaScript code that computes and validates the checksum correctly (based on the code from [bech32](https://github.com/sipa/bech32/blob/master/ref/javascript/bech32.js)).
 For a more formal description, see the [appendix](#formal-description-of-the-bch-code).

 ##### Creating checksum